MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

          with objevctive
          $$L_{cf} = (−log(1 − Pf (\hat{y} = c|φ_{cf}(x))))$$

-         - <b><i>Generating factual data: </i></b> To make a classifier immune to background shifts, we augment our data by perturbing the backgrounds which generates new images with unchanged labels.
+         - <b><i>Generating factual data: </i></b> To make a classifier immune to background shifts, we augment our data by perturbing the backgrounds which generates new images with unchanged labels.<br>

          $$Φ_f (x, r) = r⊙x+(1−r)⊙\hat{x}; xˆ ∼ p_{infill}(\hat{x}|x_{r=1})$$
          with objevctive